5/10/2024

 Analyst, Eight Capital

 Hi, good morning.
 One follow-on question on the M&A path.
-You kind of align the criteria for M&A which seems consistent with the longer-term mission and historical recurring and profitability mixes that you're looking for.
-I guess as you look at the current pipeline, would you tilt towards something that's more accretive financially or technically?
-Would you say it being accretive to the dollar or the margin profile is a priority for you or you wanna see first and foremost fit within the portfolio, how would you tilt that way?
+You kind of outlined the criteria for M&A, which seems consistent with the longer-term mission and historical recurring and profitability mixes that you're looking for.
+I guess as you look at the current pipeline, would you tilt towards something that's more creative financially or technically?
+Like, would you say it being accretive to your bit dollar, the margin profile is a priority for you, or you want to see first and foremost, you know, fit within the portfolio?
+You know, how would you tilt that way?

 speaker

-Well, they're both important to us Christian, although one's a non-starter and one is a starter.
-If it doesn't have the financial metrics, then it's synergistic, it doesn't matter.
-So it's gotta hit the financial metrics first and then synergistic second.
-And if it's not synergistic and meets those financial metrics, we might do something like that as we break into a new area or a new vertical or a new country or something that makes sense, but we would think really hard before we did that.
-So ideally we want both.
-We want something that meets into our narrative and meets our financial metrics.
-And I can say that everything we got in play at this stage is in both of those areas.
+Well, they're both important to us, Christian, although, you know, one's a non-starter and one is a starter.
+Like, if it doesn't have the financial metrics and it's synergistic, it doesn't matter.
+So it's got to hit the financial metrics first and then synergistic second. and if it's not synergistic, you know, and, and meet those financial metrics, like we would, we might do something like that as we break into a new area or a new vertical or a new country or something that makes, um, sense, but we would think really hard before we did that.
+Right.
+So ideally we want both, right.
+We want something that, um, meets into our narrative and meets our financial metrics.
+And, um, I can say that everything we got in play at this stage is in both of those areas.
 So that's how we look at it.

 speaker